Crackling noise

 Crackling noise arises when a system is subject to an external force and it responds via events that appear very similar at many different scales.
 In a classical system there are usually two states, on and off.
 However, sometimes a state can exist in between.
 There are three main categories this noise can be sorted into: the first is popping where events at very similar magnitude occur continuously and randomly, e.g. popcorn; the second is snapping where there is little change in the system until a critical threshold is surpassed, at which point the whole system flips from one state to another, e.g. snapping a pencil; the third is crackling which is a combination of popping and snapping, where there are some small and some large events with a relation law predicting their occurrences, referred to as universality.
-Crackling can be observed in many natural phenomena, e.g. crumpling paper, fire, occurrences of earthquakes and the magnetisation of magnets.
+Crackling can be observed in many natural phenomena, e.g. crumpling paper, candy wrappers (or other elastic sheets), fire, occurrences of earthquakes and the magnetisation of ferromagnetic material.

+Cracking noise contrasts with snapping noise and popping noise.
+Snapping noise is one large yielding event, while popping noise is a constant level of similar-sized, small yielding events.
+Crackling is between these.
+It occurs when connection strengths between components of the system is at a critical level, such that there are many yielding events with sizes spanned across several orders of magnitude.

 Some of these systems are reversible, such as demagnetisation (by heating a magnet to its Curie temperature), while others are irreversible, such as an avalanche (where the snow can only move down a mountain), but many systems have a positive bias causing it to eventually move from one state to another, such as gravity or another external force.

 Theory

 Barkhausen noise

 Research into the study of small perturbations within a large domains began in the late 1910s when Heinrich Barkhausen investigated how the domains, or dipoles, within a ferromagnetic material changed under the influence of an external magnetic field.
 When demagnetised, a magnet’s dipoles are pointing in random directions hence the net magnetic force from all the dipoles will be zero.
-By coiling an iron bar with wire and passing an electrical current through the wire, a magnetic field perpendicular to the coil is produced (Fleming’s right hand rule for a coil), this causes the dipoles within the magnet to align to the external field.
+By coiling an iron bar with wire and passing an electric current through the wire, a magnetic field perpendicular to the coil is produced (Fleming’s right hand rule for a coil), this causes the dipoles within the magnet to align to the external field.

 Contrary to what was thought at the time that these domains flip continuously one by one, Barkhausen found that clusters of domains flipped in small discrete steps.
 By coiling a secondary coil around the bar connected to a speaker or detector, when a cluster of domains change alignment a change in flux occurs, this disrupts the current in the secondary coil and hence causes a signal output.
 When played out loud, this is referred to as Barkhausen noise, the magnetisation of the magnet increases in discrete steps as a function of the flux density.